mlk2991/anonymous/README.rst

 Facebook, Apple and Microsoft\* are the other evil companies you must stay clear if you value your anonymity.

+Since you are super paranoid (see tip #1 above), just assume that any software coming from these satanic companies are riddled with zero-day exploits that are just waiting to be activated to get you uniquely identify.

 \* Unfortunately GitHub joined the dark force.
 Some might take this repo as a way of protesting against the system directly from the enemy's den.